JaviGnlzzz/jav_menu/README.md

 # jav_menu

-> [!INFO]
-Mouse scroll and keys control menu for Fivem.
+> Mouse scroll and keys control menu for Fivem.

 > [!IMPORTANT]
 This is and standlone resource which means you can use in any core.